drasbaek/assignment1-simple-image-search-drasbaek/README.md

 ```
 <br/><br/>
 ## Usage <a name="gusage"></a>
 This project only assumes that you have Python3 installed.
 The file `flowers.zip` in `data` should be unpacked and inserted into the data directory.
-The "flowers" folder that you get is added to .gitignore, so it will not be pushed. <br>
+The `flowers` folder that you get is added to `.gitignore`, so it will not be pushed. <br>

 To run the full analysis, including an image search using both color channels and KNN, run the `run.sh` file from the root directory:
 ```